john-light/sovryn/bitocracy_roadmap.md

 - Implement Quiet Ending Voting.
 If the outcome of a vote is flipped within the last _x_ hours of a vote, the duration of the vote is extended for _y_ hours, and if the vote outcome is flipped at any time during the quiet ending period, then vote is extended _y_ more hours.

 - Implement Bitocracy Ambassador.
-Enable Governance to interact with any RSK smart contract.
+The Bitocracy Ambassador is a feature that enables Governance to interact with any RSK smart contract.

 - Bitocracy expense model
   - Bounties for engagements valued at <$50,000